Th0rgrlm/Xylophone/README.md

 The MID file is first processed in a program on PC, written in C. The [MIDI format](https://www.music.mcgill.ca/~ich/classes/mumt306/StandardMIDIfileformat.html) is an extensive specification and only a few of the events (note on, key, note length, etc) are relevant to our use case.
 This means that much of the MID file can be erased.
 For the practicality of debugging and also beacause of the limited resources of the microcontroller, pre-processing is done on PC.

-The data saved in a file with extension `.MXY` is sent to the microcontroller via USB.
+The data saved in a file with custom extension `.MXY` is sent to the microcontroller via USB.
 For PC - Arduino communication, UART is used.
-The blocks of data are stored in the board's memory so they can be sent via I2C to the EEPROM.
+The blocks of data are stored in the board's RAM so they can be sent via I<sup>2</sup>C to the EEPROM.
 Once the song is saved on EEPROM, no communication between the PC and the board is necessary.
 In our implementation, the playing mode immediately follows the upload process.
-I2C is used to load the blocks of data from EEPROM (and memory) and signals are sent to the xylophone pins.
+I<sup>2</sup>C is used to load the blocks of data from EEPROM (and memory) and signals are sent to the xylophone pins.

 ## Hardware description
 #### Xylophone